What Does Estate Planning Cost in Virginia?

 Many online estate planning services charge annual subscription fees ranging from $0 to $240/year.
 These subscriptions may include document access, minor amendments, or attorney consultations depending on the provider and tier.

 Trusts cost more upfront than wills but can save money long-term by avoiding probate.
 In Virginia, an attorney-prepared trust typically costs $3,770 to $5,655, while a will costs $1,311 to $2,622.
-Wills require probate, which adds 3-8% of estate value in costs for heirs.
+Wills require probate, which adds about $32,886 in costs for heirs on a $500,000 estate.
 See a detailed breakdown with the Virginia trust cost calculator.

 In-depth guides covering Virginia probate laws, trust requirements, and estate planning strategies.